Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_3/README.md

     "sortMethod": "gainers"
     ```

-3. In the same block, change the `dataElement` parameter to:
+3. In the `GAINERS REPORT` request, change the `dataElement` parameter to:

     ```javascript
     dataElement: "#gainers-table"